-A host of See Beyond Stroke screenings, workshops and panel sessions have already taken place with a range of audiences in a variety of venues across Scotland, including.
+A host of See Beyond Stroke screenings, workshops and panel sessions have already taken place with a range of audiences in a variety of venues, including.

 The director of The Closer We Get, Karen Guthrie, travelled with the film to these events and venues and shared her thoughts about this very personal film.

 "It's been humbling to meet so many different people who are dealing with stroke every day.
 There's always laughter, and a few tears too!

 My film helps carers and stroke survivors to talk openly about some tricky subjects - relationships, family, the future - perhaps for the first time.